 |Applicants Submitting ACT scores||84%|

-Let's take a closer look at each of these factors to get a better idea of what Endicott College offers and if it might be a good choice for you.
+Let's take a look at these factors to get a better sense of what Endicott College offers and if the college might be a good fit for you.

 It is moderately difficult to get into Endicott College.
 Around 70% of applicants get into Endicott College each year.
-Out of 5,355 applications received in 2021, 3,770 students were offered admission.
+Last year, 5,355 students applied to Endicott College and 3,770 were admitted.

-Out of all the first-year, full-time undergrads who start at Endicott College, around 83% are still enrolled the next year.
-Endicott College's six-year graduation rate for undergrads is 78%.
+Approximately 87% of students who start at Endicott College return for their second year of college.
+Endicott Collegehas a six year graduation rate of 78 for undergrads.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Graduates in the class of 2021 had an average of $51,142 in student loans per borrower.
+In 2020, students graduated with an average of $50,330 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Endicott College seems like a school you want to apply to, click the heart button to save it to your college list.

-Endicott College is located in the suburban setting of Beverly, Massachusetts, less than an hour from Boston.
+Endicott College is located in the suburban setting of Beverly, Massachusetts, in the suburbs of Boston.

-If you want to see Endicott College for yourself, plan a visit.
+If you are interested in seeing Endicott College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Route 128 to Beverly, or book a flight to the nearest airport, Logan International.

 You can also take a virtual campus tour to get a sense of what Endicott College and Beverly are like without leaving home.